GUYON TUNNEL RELEASE

 What Is A Guyon Tunnel Release?

-Guyon tunnel release, also known as ulnar tunnel or ulnar canal release, is a surgical procedure performed to relieve pressure on the ulnar nerve as it passes through the Guyon’s canal or tunnel in the wrist.
-The ulnar nerve is one of the major nerves in the arm and provides sensation and controls certain muscles in the hand.
+Surgeons perform Guyon tunnel release, also known as ulnar tunnel or ulnar canal release, to alleviate pressure on the ulnar nerve as it traverses through Guyon’s canal in the wrist.
+The ulnar nerve, a major nerve in the arm, governs sensation and controls specific muscles in the hand.
+During the procedure, surgeons make an incision over the Guyon’s canal to access the compressed nerve.

 Indications: